pedrogalvao/PLOG/README.md

 ## TO DO:
 - Function expand is not working correctly in all the cases
 - Function choose_move is not working (do it based on function 'value')
-- Function is_valid only works for vertical and horizontal moves, it's necessary to consider diagonal
-- Write function move(+Move, +Board, -NewBoard).
 - Function value could consider opponent's positions
+- Function game_over only checks for pieces aligned vertically and horizontally
 - Adapt all the functions to meet the specified requirements
 - Improve code organization
 - Finish Report